 Ragtag Bunch of Misfits: Your party.
 You can potentially recruit, in addition to the amnesiac immortal you start with: a floating snarky skull who doubles as Mr. Exposition, an old githzerai zerth with a sword shaped by thought, a brash tiefling thief, an agnostic celibate succubus cleric, a fire sorcerer whose body is a gateway to the Elemental Plane of Fire, a cubic robot gone rogue, and a suit of armor possessed by the restless spirit of a dead Knight Templar.

-Relationship Values: Everyone on your team has an adjustable opinion of you.
-It does affect some things; for example, Dak'kon's blade changes forms as he levels, and the form it takes is based on this.
+Relationship Values: Everyone in The Nameless One's party has an adjustable opinion of him.
+For some characters, it doesn't have much effect on the gameplay, whereas for others, it makes or breaks them; for example, Dak'kon's blade changes forms as he levels, and the form it takes is based on his opinion of The Nameless One, with a better opinion being desired.

 A box found in the Hive which everyone is trying to get rid of.
 Opening it pits you against a fairly weak demon, while completing the quest properly opens up a Bonus Boss much later in the game, and gets you an item that can be used for another quest.